-Abandoned Hospital: Every island used in the four seasons have had an abandoned clinic, usually small buildings.
+Abandoned Hospital: Every island used in the five seasons have had an abandoned clinic, usually small buildings.
 The location name on the forum is usually some variation of "Abandoned Hospital".

 Aborted Arc: Considering the nature of the game, it's to be expected that a lot of storylines will be left hanging or unfinished.

 Abusive Parents: This occurs very often, although most of the more obvious examples can be found within the first two games.
 For some, such as Mariavel Varella, this is a defining part of their backstory.